-ALTERNATIVE INPUT/OUTPUT FOR COMPUTERS 1 CR.
-(1.5 LBV)
+ALTERNATIVE INPUT/OUTPUT FOR COMPUTERS

-Focuses on teaching alternative methods for inputting data into a computer.
+Focuses on teaching alternative methods for interacting with a computer.
 Individualized for each student, the course covers such programs as Dragon NaturallySpeaking, Dragon Dictate, or Job Access with Speech (JAWS).
 It is designed for students who have little or no previous computer experience.